zcaceres/MPC/Student-Handbook/StudentHandbook.md

 10. MPC Philosophy, in Brief

 ##Mindset
 The MPC is built on the <i>growth mindset</i>.
 Put simply, it means that our program focuses on habits of learning rather than a curriculum built on textbooks or lectures.
-Important habits include: risk taking, a willingness to fail, perserverence, lifelong learning, and self-direction.
+Important habits include: risk-taking, a willingness to fail, perserverence, lifelong learning, and self-direction.

 Someone with a 'growth mindset' believes that talents and skills can be cultivated and learned.
 Indeed, they must be – if the learner wants to become great.
 So the person with a growth mindset focuses on hard work, good habits, and rising to meet new challenges.